microsoft/pxt-arcade/docs/hardware/adding.md

   * **STM32F412xE** (Cortex M4F, 128kB of RAM, 512kB of flash, 96MHz)
   * **STM32F412xG** (Cortex M4F, 256kB of RAM, 1024kB of flash, 96MHz)

-The STM32F41x are listed at 100MHz, but to support USB we need to run them at 96MHz.
+The STM32F41x series is listed to run at 100MHz, but to support USB we need to run them at 96MHz.
-We support 48 pin as well as larger packages.
+We support 48 pin and larger packages.
-Only STM32F412 in 64 pin and larger packages supports parallel screen interface, which is required if you want to use ILI9341 320x240 screen.
+Only STM32F412 in 64 pin and larger packages support a parallel screen interface, which is required if you want to use ILI9341 320x240 screen.

 Additionally, we're considering adding the following in the future: